On this page

 }

-• Generic File Download API: Simple to implement, but difficult to implement fine-grained permission control for different business scenarios.
+• Generic File Download API: Simple to implement and highly reusable, but difficult to implement fine-grained permission checks for specific business scenarios.

-• Business Logic Controller Download: This approach is recommended.
-Although each module needs to write its own download logic, it ensures the rigor of permission control.
+• Download via Business Logic Controller: Although more complex to implement, it ensures the rigor of permission control.

 Change Log